herzogdemeuron/rhino-toolbar-installer/README.md

 # rhino-toolbar-installer
-Generic installer for adding toolbars to Rhino
+*Generic installer for adding repository-based toolbars to Rhino.*

----

 **How to use:**